mnit-rtmc/iris/docs/incident_dms.md

 Rows where _open_ and / or _impacted lanes_ are specified will be matched in preference to rows where they are not.

-## Abbreviation

-If a message is too wide to fit on the sign, an abbreviated version can be created using the [allowed words] list.

-On lines which are too wide, a single word from the _allowed words_ list is replaced with its abbreviated form.
-Then the line is checked again, and if still too wide, the process repeats.
-If it still doesn't fit after all possible words have been abbreviated, the message is discarded, with no suggestion for that sign.

 ## Dedicated Purpose Signs

 _Dedicated purpose_ signs normally cannot be used for incidents.
 An exception